Treating Co-Occurring Disorders

 - Pet therapy

 Each therapy is led by our professional therapists and experts.
-A dual diagnosis doesn’t only affect the individual, but their loved ones as well.
+A dual diagnosis doesn’t only affect the individual but their loved ones as well.
 That’s why we also offer a family program to help loved ones of those who are in addiction or mental health recovery.
-At our Florida rehab center, we offer the support patients and their loved ones need in order to safely get through recovery.
-Dual diagnosis treatment involves a variety of approaches for long-lasting sobriety.
+At our addiction treatment centers, we offer the support patients, and their loved ones, need in order to safely get through recovery.
+Dual-diagnosis rehab involves a variety of approaches for long-lasting sobriety.
 We are proud to offer the therapies and programs needed in order to combat a comorbid disorder.